Cerys Matthews: Since 2010

 Matthews has covered Glastonbury Festival for both BBC Television and BBC 6 Music, she wrote and presented a BBC Two programme on poetry and presented TV documentaries on singer Dorothy Squires, the Mississippi River and Cuba.
-She wrote and presented a documentary on early blues players such as Memphis Minnie, children's character Pippi Longstocking, Mahalia Jackson and the celebrated British blues label 'Blue Horizon'.
+She wrote and presented a documentary on early blues players such as Memphis Minnie, children's character Pippi Longstocking, Mahalia Jackson and the celebrated British blues label "Blue Horizon".
 She has presented a documentary for BBC Radio 2 on Maida Vale studios.
 She frequently contributes to BBC Radio 4 programmes such as Feedback, Frontrow, Loose Ends and Saturday Live, also writing a column for world music magazine Songlines.
+From 2021 to 2024, Matthews presented Add To Playlist, which explores connections in music, with Jeffrey Boakye.
 She has curated festivals for the Tate Modern, the Shetland theatre and Womex.

-In 2010, Matthews released Tir (in Welsh: 'territory' or 'land'), a collection of traditional Welsh songs, and of photographs from her family archive from the 1880s to 1940s of people at work and play.
+In 2010, Matthews released Tir (in Welsh: "territory" or "land"), a collection of traditional Welsh songs, and of photographs from her family archive from the 1880s to 1940s of people at work and play.
 They included "Calon Lân", "Cwm Rhondda", "Migldi-Magldi" (sung as a duet with Bryn Terfel), "Myfanwy" and "Sosban Fach".
 This is the third release on her own label, Rainbow City.

 Explorer is Matthews's fourth solo album (2011).
 In both selecting and writing the songs she delved into the influence of both the music she has heard round the globe, and the places she had visited.
 Recorded over seven days, the album from the outset had no pre-determined sound or calculated format.
 On the album she incorporates a little Spanish, Scottish, Irish, Welsh, and American sensibilities, styles, and genres.
 In April 2011, a video was released through Matthews's official YouTube Page of the lead single from Explorer, "Sweet Magnolia".